techie-joe/library/github-pages/customization.md

 I'll be listing my themes too.
 So be sure to check out [my website](//techie-joe.github.io/).

 You can also add your own theme to customize your site’s look and feel even more.
-For more information, see "[Adding a theme to your GitHub Pages site using Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll)".
+For more information, see "[About GitHub Jekyll Themes](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll#themes)".

 ## Overriding theme defaults